H Street Line: Background

 Route D20 operates daily between Minnesota Avenue station and Farragut Square during the daytime and extended to Foggy Bottom station during the late night and early morning hours, running every 10–15 minutes during the day and 20 minutes during the late nights, providing service along H Street and Benning Road.
 There were select trips that operate during school hours from Phelps Architecture, Construction and Engineering High School and Friendship Collegiate Academy Public Charter School.
 One trip operates to McPherson Square while four trips operate to Minnesota Avenue.

 Route D20 is one of the most heavily used bus routes with an average of 12,000 riders as of June 2016, behind the 16th Street Lines and 14th Street Lines.
 Ridership on the D20 was also increasing due to development along the H Street and Benning Road corridor.

-Route D20 operated out of Bladensburg division.
-It was one of the few bus routes to utilize articulated buses.
+Route D20 operates out of Andrews Federal Center division, with late night trips operating out of Bladensburg division.
+It is one of the few bus routes to utilize articulated buses.